pnpm/pnpm.io/docs/boost-docker-build-with-pnpm-fetch.md

 CMD [ "node", "server.js" ]
 ```

-It works for both simple project and monospace project, `--offline` enforces
+It works for both simple project and monorepo project, `--offline` enforces
 pnpm not to communicate with package registry as all needed packages shall be
 already presented in the virtual store.